Davangere District Profile

 Places of Visits

 The Kundwada Lake is the closest place to the people of the city.
-Harihar Tungabhadra and ancient Harihareshwar Temple, Shantisagar, Kondajji’s Forest Reserve, Kaleeshwar Temple of ancient baalas, Bheemeshwara temples of Nilgunda, Uccadaghatri Karibasweswarar, Ajjayya Temple, Nandigudi, Early Rurshabhama, ancient Pushkarini of Santhebunur, the ancient Paschirina, Anenaduya ancient Basaveshwara and Ishwar Temple.
+Harihar Tungabhadra and ancient Harihareshwar Temple, Shantisagar, Kondajji’s Forest Reserve, Bheemeshwara temples of Nilgunda, Uccadaghatri Karibasweshwar Ajjayya Temple, Nandigudi, ancient Pushkarini of Santhebunur.

-East Chitradurga and Shimoga and Haveri in the southwest.
-The Tungabhadra River passes through the Honnali Taluk and then forms the natural boundaries in the Harihara and Harapanahalli borders in the west.
-Davanagere and Harihara towns pass through the broadest railway line through NH4.
+The Tungabhadra River passes through the Honnali Taluk and then forms the natural boundaries in the Harihara and Harapanahalli borders in the west. the broad guage railway line passes through Davanagere and Harihara towns.
 In 1997, then chief minister JH Patel transformed Davanagere into an independent district.
 Earlier, Davangere was one of the taluks of Chitradurga district.
 Davangere district is home to six taluks and one of the major commercial centers of Karnataka.